 When to add the “Roll Over” command

-It is even more important to comment “roll over” to your dog only when he has mastered the complete action.
-Don’t be tempted to add this the moment he begins to do the body rolls.
-He will associate the words with an incomplete task which will only confuse him.
-Only when he is following the sight line of the treat and then doing a body roll, is it time to speak the “roll over” command.
-He will then, hopefully, associate the command with a completed body rotation.
+It is important to add the “roll over” verbal cue only once your dog has mastered the complete action and consistently rolls over during training.
+Don’t be tempted to add this verbal cue the moment he begins to do the body rolls.
+He will associate the words with an incomplete task and this will only confuse him.
+Only when he reliably performs a full body roll should you add the ‘roll over’ command before each roll.
+He will then associate the command with a completed body rotation.
 Likewise, remember that this will take more than one training session to master.